How to Submit a Volunteer Request

 2. Once logged in, select "My Account" at the top right corner of the page.

 3. Once in your account, select "My Committee Nominations"

-ICMA Member Task Forces, Advisory Groups and Committees, are a great opportunity for member participation, connection, and networking.
-Descriptions of the different groups can be found below.
+ICMA Member Task Forces, Advisory Groups, and Committees are a great opportunity for member participation, connection, and networking.

-The ICMA Executive Board usually considers whether to establish new task forces or committees at its February board meeting.
+The ICMA Executive Board established the task forces and committees at its February board meeting.
 Members are encouraged to volunteer in the spring, and appointments are made by the president-elect in June.
 New groups usually start their work at the annual conference in the fall.